Redsift/build-taxi-sift-guide/docs/5-Multiple-Nodes.md

 Here we can see what the receipts look like before we try to aggregate them.

-Lastly, the `_id.list` and `_tid.list` dbs, follow the convention of having as a key the `messageId` of an email and the `threadId` an email belongs too respectively.
+Lastly, the `_email.id` and `_email.tid` dbs, follow the convention of having as a key the `messageId` of an email and the `threadId` an email belongs too respectively.
 The data stored in those dbs, will be imported by the framework if the Sift implements the `list` view.
 TODO example

 ## Files